jamorin/spring-boot-sony-tv-rest/README.md

 ## SSO Gateway and Basic Auth for Radarr, Sonarr, and NZBGet + Others

 Usenet apps like Radarr, Sonarr, and NZBGet only support basic auth and form login.
-This proxy allows you to use Github SSO instead!
+This proxy allows you to use Auth0/Github SSO instead!

+Note: for Auth0 make sure you give them acess by setting `app_metadata` for each user to this json:

+`{
+   "authorities": [ "ROLE_API"]
+ }
+ `

 This app is meant to be the public gateway to the other apps, all security is handled here.
 So, be sure to disable authentication and public access on those apps directly.